SignPath/website/docs/blog/_posts/2025-01-02-pipeline-integrity.md

 Consider the implications: a properly signed application could contain malicious code inserted through a compromised build agent, an unreviewed branch, or a poisoned cache.
 The signature, meant to be a seal of trust, becomes instead a shield for potential attacks.
 The SolarWinds incident demonstrated this vulnerability with devastating clarity – properly signed software, “trustworthy” served as the vector for one of the most significant supply chain attacks in history.

-If we want to adapt to this new reality, It’s urgent that we shed traditional trust models and embrace a modern and holistic zero-trust approach to build pipelines.
+If we want to adapt to this new reality, it’s urgent that we shed traditional trust models and embrace a modern and holistic zero-trust approach to build pipelines.

 ## The Case for Zero-Trust Pipelines